Transverse Momentum Balance and Angular Distribution of $b\bar{b}$ Dijets in Pb+Pb collisions: Theoretical framework

+where the $\left\langle N(t,\Delta t)\right\rangle$ is the averaged radiative gluon number in the fixed update time step $\Delta t$ at certain evolution time $t$ and can be derived by integrating Eq.\ref{eq:dndxdk}.
+If radiation occurs, the number of the radiated gluon then would be sampled by the above distribution.
+The $x$ and $k_\perp$ could be sampled according to the radiative gluon spectrum in Eq.\ref{eq:dndxdk} to give the momentum of the radiated gluon, therefore the $\vec{p}_g$ term of the Eq.\ref{eq:lagevin} in each time interval is determined.
+One should note that the four-momentum of the heavy quark will firstly be boosted into the local rest frame and then update according to Eq.\ref{eq:lagevin} and boosted back to the laboratory frame every evolution time step so that it can update its position there.

-Note that each parton propagates in the expanding medium until the temperature of the local medium is under $T_c=165$~MeV.
-The smooth iEBE-VISHNU hydro model~\cite{Shen:2014vra} has been used for the medium evolution.
-In our simulation, $\hat{q}_{0}=1.2$~GeV$^2$/fm is directly taken from the $\hat{q}_0$ extraction of the identified hadron suppression in Pb+Pb collisions at $2.76$~TeV using the same evolved QGP medium description~\cite{Dai:2018ipp}.
+The smooth iEBE-VISHNU hydro model~\cite{Shen:2014vra} has been used to provide the evolution information of this hot and dense medium.
+During the in-medium simulation, each parton propagates in the expanding medium until the probed temperature of the local medium is under $T_c=165$~MeV.
+In this manuscript, we directly set the free parameter $\hat{q}_0=1.2$~GeV$^2$/fm which is the best value taken from the global extraction of the identified hadron production in Pb+Pb collisions at $2.76$~TeV in our previous work~\cite{Ma:2018swx} since, the property of the QGP medium is also described by smooth iEBE-VISHNU hydro model there.